dmknght/BruteforceHTTP/README.md

 <p align='center'><i>An automated brute forcing tool</i></p>

 ## About this project
-This project focusing on Brute Forcing HTTP protocol AUTOMATICALLY with minimal options.
-Unlike hydra, which requires you to fill tons of options, this tool needs as less option as it can.
+This project focusing on Brute Forcing HTTP protocol AUTOMATICALLY.

 ## Installation